-On October 17, 2014, we entered into a senior secured revolving credit agreement (the "Credit Facility") with ING Capital, LLC, as administrative agent, arranger, and bookrunner, and the lenders party thereto.
-The Credit Facility initially provides for borrowings up to \$120.0 million and may be increased up to \$150.0 million pursuant to its "accordion" feature.
-The Credit Facility matures on October 17, 2018.
-As of December 31, 2016, we had \$44.0 million outstanding and \$76.0 million available under the Credit Facility.
+On October 17, 2014, the Company entered into a senior secured revolving credit agreement (the "Credit Facility") with ING Capital, LLC, as administrative agent, arranger, and bookrunner, and the lenders party thereto.
+The Credit Facility was amended on May 22, 2015, June 16, 2017, and July 19, 2018 (the "Amendments").
+The Amendments were affected, among other things, in order to increase the total borrowings allowed under the Credit Facility, allow for stock repurchases, extend the maturity date, and to reduce the minimum required interest coverage ratio.
+The Credit Facility currently provides for borrowings up to \$114.5 million and may be increased up to \$200.0 million pursuant to its "accordion" feature.
+The Credit Facility matures on June 16, 2021.
+As of December 31, 2018, we had \$10.0 million outstanding and \$104.5 million available under the Credit Facility.

-On April 13, 2015, we completed an underwritten offering of 3,500,000 shares of its common stock at a public offering price of \$18.32 per share.
+On April 13, 2015, we completed an underwritten offering of 3,500,000 shares of our common stock at a public offering price of \$18.32 per share.
 The total proceeds received in the offering net of underwriting discounts and offering costs were approximately \$61.7 million.